pzandre/django-blog/README.md

 A simple Blog-like webapp using Docker, PostgreSQL, NGinx and, of course, Django

 ### Initial set-up
-In order to properly run the application you must run this commands to generate the environment variables.
+In order to properly run the application you must run setup.sh shell script to set the database variables.

-`docker run django 'python src/manage.py shell -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"' > ./.env `

-Later in development this method will be replaced with a shell script that will accept user inputs for the Database variables and the initial superuser data.

-TODO list - Create DB variables via bash script

-- [ ] POSTGRES_USER=user
-- [ ] POSTGRES_PASSWORD=dbpwd
-- [ ] POSTGRES_DB=db
+`$ ./setup.sh`

+You'll be prompted to enter the Database name, username and password.